joenightingale/aks-appmesh-demo/README.md

 # Prerequisites
 You will need the following:
 * Docker Desktop
+* Git for Windows installed with the unix tools available to all shells
 * An Azure account
 * Azure Command Line Interface installed
 * Istioctl exe in the path